Thunderdome (music festival): History

 At the Dominator Festival on 16 July 2016, a plane with a banner that read "25 Years of Thunderdome - See You in 2017" was seen flying over the festival grounds.
-The official Thunderdome Facebook page then uploaded a post that read "See you in 2017," which confirmed rumours about a 25th anniversary edition of Thunderdome.
+The Thunderdome Facebook page uploaded a post that read "See you in 2017", which confirmed rumours about a 25th anniversary edition of Thunderdome.
 After Die Hard Day II, ID&T announced that the third edition would not happen in 2017 due to their preparations for the 25th anniversary edition of Thunderdome.
-Instead, Die Hard Day III was held on 27 October 2018, again at the Warehouse Elementenstraat.
+Instead, Die Hard Day III was held on 27 October 2018, again in Amsterdam.

 On 17 February 2017, ID&T released the trailer for the 25th anniversary of Thunderdome, which took place on 28 October 2017 at Jaarbeurs Utrecht.

-On 24 July 2018, a plane flew over the festival grounds at the Dominator Festival again, similar to the 2016 festival, with a banner that read "Thunderdome - See you in 2019."
-This was then followed up with an official trailer uploaded to Thunderdome's official YouTube channel on 30 January 2019, stating that the 2019 edition would take place at Jaarbeurs Utrecht on 26 October 2019.
+On 24 July 2018, a plane flew over the festival grounds at the Dominator Festival again, similar to the 2016 festival, with a banner that read "Thunderdome - See you in 2019".
+This was followed up with a trailer uploaded to Thunderdome's YouTube channel on 30 January 2019, stating that the 2019 edition would take place at Jaarbeurs Utrecht on 26 October 2019.

 On 14 October 2019, during the lead-up to the 2019 edition, Thunderdome released a trailer on their YouTube channel about an upcoming documentary titled Thunderdome Never Dies - The Full Story.
 The 82-minute documentary, produced in conjunction with Deep Thought Productions and 2CFilm, details the history and impact of Thunderdome, including its origins.
 The documentary was released in theatres in the Netherlands on 14 November 2019.

-On 8 September 2021, Thunderdome released a short 10-second teaser on their official YouTube channel announcing the 2021 edition of Thunderdome, due to take place on 11 December 2021 at Jaarbeurs Utrecht.
+On 8 September 2021, Thunderdome released a short 10-second teaser on their YouTube channel announcing the 2021 edition of Thunderdome, due to take place on 11 December 2021 at Jaarbeurs Utrecht.
 A full 1-minute trailer was released on 6 October.
 This edition was subsequently postponed due to special event rules in the Netherlands following the COVID-19 pandemic.
-Instead, it will take place on 10 December 2022 at Jaarbeurs Utrecht, now due to celebrate the 30th anniversary of Thunderdome.
-An updated trailed was released on 10 August 2022.
+It took place on 10 December 2022 at Jaarbeurs Utrecht, celebrating the 30th anniversary of Thunderdome.
+An updated trailer was released on 10 August 2022.